Teams Taking Action

 In the Save the Titanic simulation, participants face this directly.
 They're officers on a sinking ship.
 They need ideas fast.
 The teams that shoot down early suggestions spend more time debating and less time solving.
 The teams that build on ideas save more passengers.

 The pattern is visible in 3.5 hours.
 Then it transfers directly back to the workplace.
+It is also one of the three patterns that decide whether your team's problem-solving activities actually work: a team that kills ideas under pressure runs out of moves fast.

 The Yes And Technique